uNople/YoutubePlaylistManager/README.md

 1. Create a `googleapikey` generic credential
    The 'password' field for this should be your google api key
 2. Download the JSON for your oauth, and put it in the place that's read in

+# General notes

+1. The "playlists" returned from youtube are a mix of youtube and youtube music / imported google play music
+2. Youtube somehow knows how to hide "music" ones
+3. Likes aren't returned at all
+4. We can get thumbnails for the playlists.
+Some playlists don't have thumbnails (eg, one or more videos got deleted)